bobbingwide/ebps-meetings/readme.txt

 First version.
 Does nothing yet.

 == Changelog ==
+= 0.5.0 =
+* Fixed: Cater for BST #6
+* Fixed: Improve link styling for block widgets #2
+* Tested: With WordPress 5.9.3
+* Tested: With PHP 8.0

 = 0.4.1 =
 * Fixed: Ensure do_shortcode() is run for the widget_text filter #5
 * Changed: Style View Calendar link as green for text or custom widget #2